Simultaneous upper triangular forms for commuting operators in a finite von Neumann algebra: Taylor's holomorphic functional calculus and direct integrals

 This implies that, for every $x\in\HEu$, taking direct integral decomposition

 we have, for all $z\in\Cpx^n\setminus\Sp(T)$,

-Using the power series expansions in sets of the open cover considered above, we see that, for every compact subset $K$ of $\Cpx^n\setminus\Sp(T)$ there is a modulus of continuity $\rho$ for the function $K\ni z\mapsto G_T(z)$, so that the same modulus of continuity holds for the function $K\ni z\mapsto G_{T(\zeta)}(z)$, for every $\zeta\in Z\setminus N$.
+We now use the power series expansions in sets of the open cover considered above and think of moduli of continuity.
+So doing, we see that, for every compact subset $K$ of $\Cpx^n\setminus\Sp(T)$, there is a modulus of continuity $\rho$ for the function $K\ni z\mapsto G_T(z)$, so that the same modulus of continuity holds for the function $K\ni z\mapsto G_{T(\zeta)}(z)$, for every $\zeta\in Z\setminus N$.
 Using this and standard approximations and performing the real $(2n-1)$-dimensional Riemann integration in Vasilescu's formula~\eqref{eq:fTint} found in Theorem~\ref{thm:Vasilescu}, we obtain

 This proves the desired formula~\eqref{eq:fTdi}. \end{proof}